Learning Hyperparameters via a Data-Emphasized Variational Objective

+\textbf{Baselines.} We fit isotropic (iso) posteriors $q$ and hyperparameters $\eta$ via the standard ELBO and our proposed DE-ELBO, via Alg.~\ref{alg:deelbo}.
+We compare to diagonal (diag) covariance versions of LA-LML \citep{immer2021scalable} and LA-CLML \citep{lotfi2022bayesian}.

-\textbf{Training.} For this case study A, our toy datasets are small enough that we perform gradient descent without minibatching.
-At each step of our ELBo or DE ELBo methods, we update variational parameters $\psi$ and hyperparameters $\ell_k,\sigma_k$ via a gradient step.
-We run for a specified number of iterations, verifying convergence by manual inspection.
-Each run of our method and the baseline depends on the adequate selection of learning rate.
-All runs search over 4 candidate values and select the best according to either the ELBo, DE ELBo (ours), or validation set likelihood (baseline).
+\textbf{Common training plan.} For all methods on this toy dataset, we perform gradient ascent using all training data in every step without any data augmentation.
+We train for a specified number of iterations and verify convergence by inspection.
+Each run of our method and the baselines depends on the adequate selection of learning rate.
+All runs search over 4 candidate values, selecting the best using a method-appropriate objective (e.g., train set DE-ELBO for iso DE-ELBO).
+See pseudocode in App.~\ref{sec:pseudocode} for details.

-\textbf{Competitors.} We compare to a baseline that simply performs MAP point-estimation of $v$, with a separate gradient descent run at each candidate $\sigma_k$ configuration in a fixed grid and fix $\ell_k$ to previously recommended values.
-We select the best according to the validation set likelihood.
+\textbf{Learning hyperparameters $\eta = \{ \sigma_y, \ell_k, \sigma_k \}$.} For ELBO and DE-ELBO, at each epoch we update variational parameters $\psi$ and hyperparameters $\sigma_y, \ell_k, \sigma_k$ via a gradient step.
+Gradients of each ELBO-based objective $J$ are easily computed with respect to $\sigma_y, \ell_k, \sigma_k$ via automatic differentiation.
+We use the softplus reparameterization to handle positivity constraints.